 Remember: you can listen to many of these soundtracks on the Square Enix Music YouTube channel!

 Secret of the Arid Sands - Secret of Mana

-There are plenty of reasons why Secret of Mana is still such a beloved game, from its unique combat system to its ingrained sense of humour - we talked about that very topic when we took a look at Collection of Mana.
+There are plenty of reasons why Secret of Mana is still such a beloved game, from its unique combat system to its ingrained sense of humour.
 But there’s one more element that plays a major role in giving the game its identify - the soundtrack.

 The Secret of the Arid Sands is a great example of how eclectic the music really is.
 The strong melody is driven along by pounding drums and incessant xylophone - and perfectly sets the mood of Kakkara Desert.

 In the middle of Corel Desert, you’ll find the Gold Saucer - a glitzy theme park full of rides, games and awkward amateur dramatics.
 But look deeper - literally - and you’ll see that underneath is a much less desirable destination: Corel Prison.

 It’s a bleak and dangerous place, full of violent criminals who are getting their just deserts.

 That’s reflected in the music - the melancholy desert theme contrasts with the upbeat Gold Saucer theme - and perfectly captures the sadness of the prison and the lost souls who find themselves trapped there.

 Dalmasca Estersand - FINAL FANTASY XII THE ZODIAC AGE